-This focus on investing in the design and development phases of community and biodiversity-centered projects sets the Incubator apart from other institutions.
-The Incubator addresses a niche currently under-served by private-sector participants in the markets and even other NGOs.
-We target independent potential suppliers and follow an "open-source" approach, consolidating lessons and sharing tools and methods through the extensive, multisectoral Katoomba network (www.katoombagroup. org).
-And while other NGOs have incorporated carbon and ecosystem services into their agenda, the Incubator's specialist focus on identifying promising projects, targeting specific gaps and matching the responses to fill the needs allows it to provide effective, efficient support to a broad range of partners.
-These capacities are further bolstered by the Katoomba network's unique capacity to draw on leading practitioners in the field, extensive partner networks and the most up to date market information via the Ecosystem Marketplace's (www.ecosystemmarketplace. com) global market linkages.
+The Incubator focuses on investing in the design and development phases of community and biodiversitycentered projects.
+While other NGOs have incorporated carbon and ecosystem services into their agenda, the Incubator identifies a portfolio of projects that enables it to provide effective, efficient support to a broad range of partners and aggregation models.
+Thirdly, the Incubator benefits from the Katoomba network's capacity to draw on leading practitioners in the field and the most up-todate market information via the Ecosystem Marketplace's (www. ecosystemmarketplace.com) global market linkages.